Submissions and other requests must be made using these forms. Please read the notes below first.

 Comments should be very brief and limited to technicalities such as the number of pages, license terms and publication notes.
 Information about the content of the paper such as its aims is more suitable for the abstract.

 Please try to keep your abstract to a reasonable length (< 400 words).
 We may have to truncate over-long abstracts in the listings.
 Most formatting in the abstracts, such as new titles and new paragraphs will be lost.
 We will try to reproduce subscripts, superscripts and any unusual characters in the HTML but please do not include any more complicated equations.
 If you wish to show italics or bold typing or other special formatting you should provide your own HTML version with the markup.
-You can put this in the e-mail as text.
 Where abstracts are too hard for us to reproduce we may just replace with a note referring to the PDF version.

 The submitted work must be completely contained in one PDF document.
 It cannot include any extra files such as figures.